 In the membership, we go through the 12 areas of the home (yes there are 12!).
 We have weekly training, weekly online decluttering sessions and tip sheets.
 All the training is private on Facebook.

 It’s a DIY program, you do it at your own pace, your own speed.
 It doesn’t matter if it takes you a day, a month, three months or longer.
 Many of my members are there since day one, and they’re staying because of the accountability.

 It’s a lovely community and no one judges when it comes to clutter.
-No matter what way you work with me, whether it’s online or one to be it’s fully confidential.
+No matter what way you work with me, whether it’s online or one-to-one it’s fully confidential.
 It’s a soft and gentle approach to decluttering.

 The biggest thing that my members realised was that so many of them had been tidying clutter all their lives – there was nothing leaving!
 They didn’t know what decluttering was.
 Decluttering is your ability to let go.

 You have to let go of your clutter, aka the items you haven’t used, needed or wanted in the last 12-18 months.

 And once you’re ready to let go – you have to have your destinations – family, friends, charity, the recycling centre, or sell and get your money back on your items.